ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 For example, a server that supports both TLS/TCP and QUIC may be accessible on two different port numbers depending on which protocol is used.

-To support this, Endpoint Objects can specify "aliases".
+To support this, Endpoint objects can specify "aliases".
 An Endpoint can have multiple aliases set.

 ~~~